6 Strategies to Get Your Resume Noticed in 2023

 4. Highlight your educational background

 Did you know that in 2022, 92% of companies worldwide planned to hire someone with a Master of Business Administration (MBA)?
 And, the percentage of organisations that employed 50 or more data scientists increased from 30% in 2020 to almost 60% in 2021.
-Given these figures, it is important to highlight your educational background in your resume, especially if you have successfully completed an MBA or a Master of Data Science.
+Given these figures, it is important to highlight your educational background in your resume, especially if you have successfully completed an MBA or a Master in Data Science.

 Having a master’s degree is a huge advantage as it helps you stand out among your peers.
 Many employers tend to gravitate towards master’s graduates because they are disciplined, career-minded go-getters who go the extra mile to achieve their personal and professional goals.